Stonewall Jackson Youth Development Center: Post-World War II

 In the 1970s, ideas about treating youths changed, and they were seldom incarcerated for offenses as minor as delinquency.
 The state reduced the population at the facility.
 The size of the campus had been reduced earlier when the extensive agricultural program was dropped.
 Later called the Stonewall Jackson Youth Development Facility, it was used for serious offenders involved in drug abuse and weapons-related charges.
 About 150 young men were generally held there.
 Sixty acres of the facility were enclosed by a 15 ft-high fence.

 Starting in 1992 the center had a Pet Therapy Program, in which youth learned to care for dogs.
 Animals were sometimes made available for adoption outside the center.

 Architectural historian Peter Kaplan, speaking to a 2014 meeting of the Historic Cabarrus Association, called the historic campus "which I understand is now completely vacant ... a remarkable collection of Colonial Revival buildings and one of Cabarrus County’s most impressive architectural groupings."

 As of 2015 23 of the 60 structures were used, and most of them were used for storage purposes.

-As of 2019 the Youth Development Center served "at-risk youth", allowing them to attend high school or receive a GED.
-The latest figures show 107 residents.
+As of 2019, the Stonewall Jackson Youth Development Center served "at-risk youth", allowing them to attend high school or receive a GED.
+In 2020, the center was renamed Cabarrus Youth Development Center.

 In 2020, North Carolina State Senator Paul Newton sponsored a bill transferring the historic campus to Cabarrus County along with 238 acre Frank Liske Park, which was a farm used by the school and became a park in 1979, leased to the county since then.
 Demolition of the historic buildings would cost $3.8 million but selling the buildings increases the chance for preservation.
 This bill has become law.